-Providers shall comply with State requirements regarding electronic health record data exchange, including without limitation those outlined in the California Health and Human Services Data Exchange Framework, and the compliance milestones established for Calendar Year 2022-2024 and other program policy and procedure requirements, and additional state and federal regulations as applicable, and as updated and amended from time to time.
-Such program requirements and State law, implementing regulations and regulatory guidance shall govern the sharing of electronic health record data beginning January 31, 2024.
+Providers shall comply with State requirements regarding electronic health record data exchange, including without limitation those outlined in the California Health and Human Services Data Exchange Framework, compliance milestones, and other program policy and procedure requirements, and additional state and federal regulations as applicable, and as updated and amended from time to time.
+Such program requirements and State law, implementing regulations and regulatory guidance shall govern the sharing of electronic health record data.
 Blue Shield Promise is able to receive electronic health record data through the following platforms: (i) EPIC Payer platform, (ii) Manifest MedEx platform, and (iii) State Qualifying Health Data Exchange platform.
-Providers shall participate in and utilize one of the aforementioned options in providing electronic health record data to Blue Shield Promise within the timelines set forth in the State requirements as they may be amended from time to time.
-For informational purposes, as of January 1, the required timelines include:
+Providers shall participate in and utilize one of the aforementioned options in providing electronic health record data to Blue Shield Promise set forth in the State requirements as they may be amended from time to time.
+For informational purposes, the required timelines are currently in effect unless otherwise stated, and apply to the providers below: